andreypopp/xcss/README.md

 After running this you will have `bundle.js` and `bundle.css` created in the directory.

-If you use browserify programatically, then usage is as follows:
+If you use browserify programmatically, then usage is as follows:

     var fs = require('fs')
     var browserify = require('browserify')